CodeforDAO/contracts/README.md

 ## Structures

-This is a brief introduction to the structure of the contract, if you are interested in more, please read our contract code, which is located in the contracts folder.
+This is a brief introduction to the structure of the contract, if you are interested in more, please read our contract code, which is located in the `./contracts` folder.

 ### Membership

 The Member Contract is the entry point for other subcontracts, and it is an `ERC721` contract.
-It includes a simple whitelist invitation function and provides the investMint method to ensure that external investors get a corresponding membership (similar to a board of managers)
+It includes a simple whitelist invitation function and provides the `investMint(to)` method to ensure that external investors get a corresponding membership (similar to a board of managers)

 ### Share